 Medical and surgical treatment for a population struggling with humanitarian crises and the legacy of decades of war.

 Start of activities

 For over 40 years, Afghanistan has been devastated by instability and conflict that has killed over one million people, left hundreds of thousands wounded and disabled, and created over four million refugees.
-The war that began in October 2001 continues to injure, kill and destroy.
 The legacy of previous wars continue to remain: anti-personnel mines and unexploded ordinance continue to wound children and adults, overwhelmingly civilians.

 Despite the challenges, our hospitals have never stopped being operational and continue to be a point of reference for the local population.
 We are offering free, high-quality care, as we have always done.